Command line

 • Replace ipaddress with the local IP address of your Foscam

-Available services: reload.
+Available actions: reload.

-Service command_line.reload
+Action command_line.reload

 Reload all command_line entities.

-This service takes no service data attributes.
+This action takes no data attributes.